dhiwinsamrich/Web-Programming/README.md

 ## 📁 **Project Highlights**

+### **1. Accounting App**

+- **Description:** This project is a full-featured accounting application designed to help small businesses manage their finances efficiently.
+It includes modules for tracking income, expenses, invoicing, and financial reporting.
+The user-friendly interface makes it easy to keep track of all your accounting needs.
+- **Technologies:** Python, Django, SQLite
+- **Key Features:**
+  - Track income and expenses
+  - Generate invoices and receipts
+  - Financial reporting with charts and graphs
+  - User authentication and role management
+- **Use Cases:** Ideal for freelancers, small business owners, and anyone needing a simple yet powerful accounting tool.

 ## 🛠️ **How to Clone This Repository**

 Ready to explore?
 Clone this repository to get started: